-Prosecutors tell Trump’s legal team he is a target of investigation
+Prosecutors Tell Trump’s Legal Team He Is a Target of Investigation

 Aides and advisers to Trump spent the day in a state of high tension.
 As Budowich completed his grand jury appearance, John Solomon, a conservative journalist who serves as one of Trump’s representatives to the National Archives, published an article claiming that prosecutors were moving toward indicting Trump “imminently.”

-The New York Times contacted Trump directly to ask if he had in fact been that told he would be indicted, and he said it was “not true.”
+The New York Times contacted Trump directly to ask if he had in fact been told he would be indicted, and he said it was “not true.”

 But when asked if he had been told he is a target of a federal investigation, Trump did not respond directly, saying “you have to understand” that he was not in direct touch with prosecutors.
 He then repeated that “it’s not true” that he was told he will be indicted.